Minimal88/g5500-ardushield/README.md

 This is a simple Arduino Shield (compatible for any Duemilenove or Uno like boards) for controlling a Yaesu G5500 Antenna rotator.

 This shield is designed to be used with K3NG Rotator controller software (flashed on arduino) which you can find [here](https://github.com/k3ng/k3ng_rotator_controller).
+For the specific configuration please have a look on the branch maintained for this [here](https://github.com/ppapadeas/k3ng_rotator_controller/tree/lsf-g5500).

 ## Instructions